1846–47 United States House of Representatives elections

-The 1846–47 United States House of Representatives elections were held on various dates in various states between August 2, 1846, and November 2, 1847.
-Each state set its own date for its elections to the House of Representatives.
-228 elected members representing 29 states took their seats when the first session of the 30th United States Congress convened December 6, 1847.
-The new states of Iowa and Texas elected their first representatives during this election cycle.
-These elections were held during President James K. Polk's term.
+States held the 1846–47 United States House of Representatives elections between August 2, 1846, and November 2, 1847, during President James K. Polk's term.
+Each state set a date for its elections to the House of Representatives.
+From 29 states, 228 elected Representatives were seated, including the first from the new U. S. states of Iowa and Texas, when the first session of the 30th United States Congress convened on December 6, 1847.

-The Whigs gained 37 seats to win 116 and a change in partisan control, while the rival Democrats lost 30, falling to 112.
-The Whigs gained seats in the Mid-Atlantic and the South.
-The nativist and anti-Catholic Native American Party, also known as the Know Nothings, was reduced to one seat.
-One Independent, Amos Tuck, was elected from New Hampshire.
+The Whigs won a change in partisan control of the House from the rival Democrats.
+The Whigs gained seats in the Mid-Atlantic and Southern states.
+Representatives of the minor, nativist Know Nothing Party and independents won a few seats.

 The Mexican–American War, which the incumbent House had voted overwhelmingly to approve, was the main issue.
 The war had much stronger voter support in the West, South, and among Democrats than in the East, North, and among Whigs.

-It was widely, accurately believed that war with Mexico would be won with large territorial gains.
-The Wilmot Proviso was the first congressional attempt to address slavery in these projected new territories, by proposing to ban it.
-Congress rejected the Wilmot Proviso, but not quickly or smoothly.
+Voters widely, accurately believed that the United States would win the war relatively easily and would make large territorial gains.
+Anticipating victory, Representative David Wilmot, Democrat of Pennsylvania, proposed that Congress act to ban slavery in these projected new territories.
+Congress ultimately rejected the Wilmot Proviso, but not quickly, smoothly, or without significant public controversy.
 Protracted debate aggravated sectional tensions.
-The repeated failure of Congress, and later also the President and Supreme Court, over the next decade to resolve the issue of slavery in the territories was a major cause of the Civil War.
+The repeated failure of Congress, and later also the President and Supreme Court, over the next decade to definitively resolve the issue of slavery in the territories would become a major cause of the Civil War.

 This was the last time the Whig Party won a House majority, though candidates opposed to the Democratic Party would win a large majority in the realigning 1854 election.
 Notable freshmen included Abraham Lincoln of Illinois, elected as a Whig to his only term.

 Election summaries

-The trend toward single-member districts culminated as no multi-member districts featured.
+The trend toward single-member districts culminated, as no multi-member districts featured.

-In 1845, partly motivated by the successful 1844 test of the electric telegraph between Washington and Baltimore, Congress established a uniform date for choosing Presidential electors.
-Gradually, states aligned nearly all elections with this date, though as of this election, only three states had done so.
+In 1845, partly motivated by the successful 1844 test of the electric telegraph between Washington and Baltimore, a major technological change enabling news and information to be transmitted almost instantaneously regardless of distance, Congress established a uniform date for choosing Presidential electors.
+Gradually, states would align nearly all elections with this date, though as of this election, only three states had done so.

-Two seats were added for the new State of Wisconsin.
-Wisconsin was unrepresented for most of the first session.
+Two House seats were added for the new state of Wisconsin, which was unrepresented for most of the first session.